nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221007043646/README.md

 - if the links and structure are all there, then you can take working notes directly on cards
   - can find them on phone in a few seconds
   - jot something down on web editor
+- able to manage a project
+  - put it all in a place
+  - link it to what needs to know about it
+  - i normally cannot even manage my email inbox - too much information
+  - project can manage itself?

 ` zet/20221007043646/README.md `